The city of Newark's scrappy and remarkable fight against COVID-19

 Over the next two months, Vilcant watched her worst nightmare come true, as the virus took hold of her city.
 On the peak day of April 6, there were 162 positive test results.
 Local hospital intensive care units approached capacity.
 Vilcant and her colleague were the only two disease investigators employed by the city, and there was no way that the two of them could call every person who tested positive for the coronavirus.
 The health department had to bring in seven restaurant inspectors to help.
 Vilcant’s premonition about work taking over her life proved correct: As the city’s lead disease investigator, she worked 6 a.m. to 11 p.m. seven days a week.
 She rarely saw her two school-aged children.

 During those frightening days, it sometimes seemed to Vilcant as if the long hours weren’t even making a difference.
 All around her, people were sick and dying.
 Sometimes, when a member of her team called someone to tell them that they had tested positive for the virus, the reaction was hostile.
 How dare she imply that their family had let the virus in?
 Even those who wanted to cooperate sometimes couldn’t.
 In Newark, where 28 percent of residents live below the poverty line, staying home for two weeks was out of the question for many.
-As the pandemic wore on, it became clear that Black and hispanic people were especially likely to suffer severe cases and die from the virus—these two groups make up 86 percent of the city’s population.
+As the pandemic wore on, it became clear that Black and Latino people were especially likely to suffer severe cases and die from the virus—these two groups make up 86 percent of the city’s population.

 In the battle against the coronavirus, Newark faced long odds.
 Yet about two months into the pandemic, something astonishing happened: Cases in the city began to decline.
 The trend continued: By early May, there were 50–60 cases most days, by June, the numbers fell to the 20s.
 This was remarkable, especially given the city’s proximity to New York City, where the virus was still raging.